 Advantages and limitations of epilepsy bracelets

-It’s worth thinking about the pros and cons of choosing to wear an epilepsy bracelet.
+It’s worth thinking about the advantages and limitations of choosing to wear an epilepsy bracelet.

 Benefits of epilepsy bracelets